 In general, Google developers recommend a response time that’s less than 0.2 seconds.
 It’s not a rule, but, an advice from the leader on the Internet.
 If you’re using a shared hosting, it’s not easy to get that fast response time, so don’t worry about that, but, if you’re using a premium hosting, then, you should have that response time limit.

 If you’re using a background image for your site, then, it’s one of the factors that make your blog too slow.
 Big images can multiply the normal necessary time to open your blog pages.
 You can use a simple background texture, and it’s better to be light, but an image for a background will slow your blog without doubts.
 Even, if you compress images, the impact of slow loading will still the same.

 How to make images load faster on your website?

 For posts and pages, you need to optimize all your images and make them helpful, but not big problems for your visitors.
-A blog that loads in 30 seconds is not what a surfer needs, you can learn how to optimize images in WordPress in easy steps.
+A blog that loads in 30 seconds is not what a surfer needs.
 At the same time, you need to use a CDN service to speedup up the loading time and save the resource on your server.
 I recommend MaxCDN, they are the best and the cheapest CDN provider.

 If you’re one of those who uses any of the popup ads, you’re slowing your site without a doubt.
 That’s a bad type of ads that make your blog look like any other thing, but not like a blog.
 So, verify if you’re using any type of these pop-ups and delete them, you will notice an immediate change in your blog loading time.